 Life did not go back to normal this fall

 Cross country was another disappointment.
 He had made state his junior year and this year he was looking forward to going again and this time maybe even beating the school record.
-But even though he qualified for state, the event ended up getting cancelled.
-This not only cut short the pinnacle of his cross country career, but also ended any scholarships hopes he might get for college.
+But even though he qualified for state, the event ended up getting canceled.
+This not only cut short the pinnacle of his cross country career but also ended any scholarship hopes he might get for college.

 My son mostly missed his friends